-Tires marked with the following mountain snowflake icon are recognized as acceptable winter tires:
+Since December 15, 2014, only tires with the mountain snowflake icon, or studded tires, are recognized as acceptable winter tires in Quebec.

 Winter tire tips

 Get the most out of your winter tires, with the following tips:

 - Don't think of them as winter tires, think of them as cold weather tires.
 Colder temperatures decrease the elasticity of the rubber, resulting in reduced traction.
 Don't wait for the deadline to install your winter tires.
 A good rule of thumb is to put your cold weather tires on when the temperature is consistently 7° Celsius or colder.

 Additional information about Quebec's winter tire law can be found at the Société de l'assurance automobile Québec, and if you're looking for more details about winter tires in general, visit Transport Canada or The Rubber Association of Canada.

 What's it all mean?

 In a nutshell, install four winter tires before the deadline each year to stay safe and avoid tickets.
-While your safety is the priority, a ticket for not having your winter tires installed could hit you twice in the wallet: first from the fine itself, and second because it may also affect your auto insurance.
+While your safety is the priority, a ticket for not having your winter tires installed could hit you twice in the wallet: first from the fine itself, and second because it may also affect your Quebec car insurance rate.